joelfsreis/graphql-workshop/README.md

 Check if Prisma is installed globally.
 Prompt in the command line `prisma --version` and you have at least version `prisma/1.29.1`

+If Prisma is not installed you can install it by running `npm install -g prisma`

 ## How to clone it

 ### clone with https